Lost Productivity in the Workplace From Employee Performance

-One of the biggest profits leaks in your company may be related to your philosophy regarding people.
-The biggest cost in most companies is payroll, and, therefore, the biggest asset or investment is “people”.
+One of the biggest profit leaks in your company may be related to your philosophy regarding people.
+The biggest cost in most companies is payroll, and therefore, the biggest asset or investment is “people”.
 How seriously are you and your company taking this investment?

 What Are A Players?